Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Time-Reversed Young's Experiment

 Several strategies offer promise in this regard, providing avenues for experimenting the proposed concept:

 \underline{Solution I} (Sol-I): One possible way involves leveraging an ensemble of identical point light emitters, each capable of two-photon fluorescence.
 By ensuring that only one emitter fluoresces at any given moment, a photon from the emitted light can be directed to illuminate the double-slit aperture, while the other photon is utilized to map the emitter's position.
 This positional mapping could be achieved through a Gaussian thin lens imaging process, for example.
-Subsequently, by analyzing the photon trigger events detected by $D$, a nontrivial event distribution map can be generated, correlating with the positions of the individual point emitters.
+Subsequently, by analyzing the photon trigger events detected by $D$, a nontrivial event distribution map can be post-generated, correlating with the positions of the individual point emitters.
+Note that the use of an optical lens will inevitably render the interference fringes---formed by the intensity pattern recorded by another detector corresponding to the position indicated by $D$---diffraction-limited in resolution.

 \underline{Solution II} (Sol-II): Another more practical approach involves the development of a programmable light source.
 This entails the artificial construction of a uniform array of chromatic point light sources, where each emitter can be selectively activated to radiate light onto the double slits within a synchronized timeframe.
 Such on-demand activation may be realizable via different means.
 For instance, integrated electric fields can be utilized to sequentially excite each point source, with its spatial coordinate being simultaneously recorded.
-Alternatively, one can employ chemical markers or electro-optical effect to excite point emitters while simultaneously labelling their coordinate positions.
+Alternatively, one can employ chemical markers or electro-optical effect to excite point emitters while simultaneously labeling their coordinate positions.

 \underline{Solution III} (Sol-III): The third practical route is to fabricate a point source capable of precise spatial movement.
 To achieve this, for instance, one could affix a stable point light emitter, such as a quantum dot or an nitrogen-vacancy center in diamond, to the tip of a position-movable cantilever in such as atomic force microscopy.
 Then, the emitter can be laterally positioned with precision, maintaining a stationary position for an equal duration of emission at each point.
 As a consequence, the light intensities detected by the detector $D$ accurately mirror the spatial dynamics of the light source's movement.